mheily/jobd/README.md

 See the [release notes](./CHANGELOG.md) for details about the current release.

-relaunchd is known to work on the following platforms:
+relaunchd aims to support the following platforms:
 * FreeBSD 9, 10, and 11-CURRENT
 * OpenBSD 5.8
 * NetBSD 7.0